aama/webapp/README.md

 [NB: To run jar version of aama:
      In webapp dir: 'java -jar aama-webapp.jar'
-        get response: 'Started server on port 3000']
+        get response: 'Started server on port 3000'] In process of revision with prototype python app.
 # Afroasiatic Morphological Archive

 ## Web Application